Inria-Empenn/narps_open_pipelines/README.md

 **The goal of the NARPS open pipeline project is to create a codebase reproducing the 70 pipelines of the NARPS project (Botvinik-Nezer et al., 2020) and share this as an open resource for the community**.

+To perform the reproduction, we are lucky to be able to use the description provided by each team available here.

 ## To start

 ### Contents overview